-- 1.1.1 This document describes the design methods for systems used for the collection, storage, treatment and disposal of foul water. - 1.1.2 A design method, given in Part 4 of AS/NZS 1547, for the treatment of foul water for flow rates up to a maximum 14,000 litres/week from a population equivalent of up to 10 persons, may be verified as satisfying the performance criteria of G13 Foul Water.
+1.1.1 This document describes the design methods for systems used for the collection, storage, treatment and disposal of foul water.

+1.1.2 A design method and construction details given in sections 5.1 to 5.5 and 6.1 to 6.2 of AS/NZS 1547 (and the appendices referred to in these sections), for the treatment of domestic foul water for flow rates up to a maximum 14,000 litres/week from a population equivalent of up to 10 persons, may be verified as satisfying the performance criteria of G13 Foul Water.